 Promotional activities are key to enhancing awareness and understanding of the work of ITU-D and to keeping the ITU membership, the media and the general public informed about the Sector’s activities.
 Tools include the ITU-D website, new media and various communication products, such as videos, newsletters, information kits, brochures, featured articles and fact-sheets.

-"ITU-D Flash", the Sector’s newsletter, will continue to be produced and distributed to ITU-D members on a quarterly basis and success stories on how ITU-D makes a difference in people's lives will continue to be featured on the ITU-D website.
+"ITU-D Flash", the Sector’s newsletter, will continue to be produced and distributed to ITU-D members on a quarterly basis, and success stories on how ITU-D makes a difference in people's lives will continue to be featured on the ITU-D website.
 BDT will also strengthen its presence on social media to promote success stories and activities.

 BDT will continue to launch promotional campaigns to promote successful projects.
 These campaigns involve the production of leaflets, press releases and web content, as well as the organization of press conferences and panel discussions.